learn-co-curriculum/dsc-regression-model-validation/README.md

 <img src='./images/new_overfit_underfit.png'>

+### Mechanics of train-test-split
+When performing a train-test-split, it is important that the data is **randomly** split.
+At some point, you will encounter data sets that have certain characteristics that are only present in certain segments of the data.
+For example, if you were looking at sales data for a website, you might expect the data to look different on days that promotional deals were held versus days that deals were not held.
+If we don't randomly split the data, there is a chance we might overfit to the characteristics of certain segments of data.

+Another thing to consider is just how big each training and testing set should be.
+There is no hard and fast rule for deciding the correct size, but the range of training set is usually anywhere from 66% - 80% (and testing set between 33% and 20%).
+Some types of machine learning models need a substantial amount of data to train on, and as such, the training data sets should be larger.
+Some models with many different tuning parameters () will need to be validated with larger sets (the test size should be larger) to determine what the optimal parameters should be.
+When in doubt, just stick with training set sizes around 70% and test set sizes around 30%.

 ## How to evaluate?

 It is pretty straightforward that, to evaluate our model, you'll want to compare your predicted values, $\hat y$ with the actual value, $y$.
 The difference between the two values is referred to as the residuals.
 When using a train test split, you'll compare your residuals for both test set and training set: